 Especially for lower profile vehicles, whether how gentle or steep an incline is can make or break your decision to buy that kind of ramp.
+If you have a car that is closer to the ground, you might want to look for a low rise ramp that will make sure nothing gets scratched.
 For vehicles such as sports cars, there should be a lower angle of incline so that the front or back bumpers don’t get damaged while mounting and unmounting.

 Also called end walls, tire stops are important to prevent your vehicle from rolling off of the ramps when it reaches the platform.
 This offers additional stability and support for your car when it’s resting on the top of the ramp while also preventing accidents and other damage.

 The amount of ground clearance that a ramp provides will dictate whether it’s safe for you to work underneath the vehicle and if you’ll require a jack or a service lift to mount your car higher.
 What’s important to remember is that there is the possibility that parts of the car will be hot while you work, so it’s always helpful to have that extra space for maneuvering.

 The ramp width should be wide enough to accommodate the size of tires that your vehicle has.
 If it’s too narrow then it’s more likely that your car will fall off the ramps and cause an unnecessary accident and damage.
 It’s also important to center your tires on the ramps when mounting your car, so the wider the ramp the more challenging it will be to center your vehicle.